LiveRamp/reslang/docs/reference.md

 A PUT body must always include "name", but can optionally include "address".
 A PATCH body can include any combination of the 2 fields, or none at all.

 Never use PUT or PATCH to trigger an action, please only use it to adjust state.

+## Configurable Rule Checker

+Reslang supports a rule checker which generates errors if you violate certain edicts.
+These are described in the libary/rules.json configuration file:

+    {
+        "maxResourceDepth": 2,
+        "maxActionDepth": 3,
+        "actionsOnRequestsOnly": false,
+        "checkRules": ["ONLY_CONFIG_TO_CONFIG", "NO_ACTION_SUBRESOURCES"]
+    }

+You can specify an alternative file using the switch --rulefile.
+You can ignore the rules using --ignorerules.

+The rules are:
+- maxResourceDepth controls how deep a resource & subresource hierarchy can go. /v1/cars/2/wheels/3/bolts/4 is 3 levels deep.
+Default is to allow 2 levels
+- maxActionDepth controls how deeply nested an action can be.
+THe default setting is 3 layers deep, which means an action can currently go on a subresource. e.g. /v1/cars/2/wheels/3/actions/replace-wheel is allowed
+- actionsOnRequestsOnly, if set, restricts actions to only being on request-resources
+- ONLY_CONFIG_TO_CONFIG means that configuration-resources can only link to other configuration-resources.
+They cannot link to asset or request resources
+- NO_ACTION_SUBRESOURCES means that actions cannot have subresources